abeldekat/lazyflex.nvim/README.md

 ### Adding custom presets

-Custom presets can be added to a `lua` module in the configuration of the user.
+As an _optional_ step, custom presets can be added to a `lua` module in the configuration of the user.
-This is an optional step.
-When the module is not present, **lazyflex** uses `lazyflex.collections.stub`.
+When absent, **lazyflex** uses [lazyflex.collections.stub](https://github.com/abeldekat/lazyflex.nvim/blob/main/lua/lazyflex/collections/stub.lua) for the `user` collection.

-The default name **lazyflex** expects is `config.lazyflex`.
+The default name of the module **lazyflex** tries to `require` is `config.lazyflex`.
-The module should implement [`lazyflex.collections.stub`](https://github.com/abeldekat/lazyflex.nvim/blob/main/lua/lazyflex/collections/stub.lua).
+When present, the module should implement [lazyflex.collections.stub](https://github.com/abeldekat/lazyflex.nvim/blob/main/lua/lazyflex/collections/stub.lua).

 User presets will only apply when properly implemented and are otherwise ignored.

 Add to **lazyflex**: